sunfishcode/wasm-reference-manual/WebAssembly.md

 A *byte array* is an [array] of [bytes].

-> Byte sequences may contain arbitrary bytes and aren't required to be [valid UTF-8] or any other format.
+> Byte arrays may contain arbitrary bytes and aren't required to be [valid UTF-8] or any other format.

 #### Identifier